pnboliveira/-gumshoe-discord-bot/README.md

 ## Features

 ### Command Generator
-To generate a new command, type `npm run create:command <category of command> <command name>` and this will:
+To generate a new command, type `npm run create:command` and follow the CLI instructions.
+This will:
 - Create a new category and command under `src/commands`
+- Assign the chosen category for the command.
-- generate a base working template with a reply method.
+- Generate a base working template with a command of your choosing: reply, role or a blank template.

 More information about commands can be found [on the official DiscordJS guide](https://discordjs.guide/creating-your-bot/slash-commands.html#before-you-continue).

 ### Command Deployments
 To deploy your newly created commands, run `npm run update:commands`.
-This will check the current commands and will update your server with a list of commands that the bot will execute.
+This will check the current commands and will update your server with a list that the bot can execute.

 ## Deployment